pumpthq/pumpt/README.md

 ## Quick overview

-To launch spa please do following steps:
+To run in development mode, do following steps:

 1. `npm install`
-2. `npm run start` to run the application in development mode.
+2. `npm run start`

+Alternatively, to run in development mode with proxying to the staging API:

+1. `npm install`
+2. `npm run start/api:staging`

+Using this mixed mode it convenient because it doesnt require the API server to be run locally.

-To do a commit, use `npm run commit` in order to follow conventional commit system.
+~~To do a commit, use `npm run commit` in order to follow conventional commit system.
 Before any push action project will run `npm run lint` to check code style.
-If you want to skip it go with `git push --no-verify`
+If you want to skip it go with `git push --no-verify`~~

 ## DevTools